hkcmd.exe in Startup: Intel Hotkey Module or Malware Copy?

 A startup-entry check for hkcmd.exe, showing path and publisher clues that separate a normal Intel helper from a suspicious copy.

-hkcmd.exe is usually an Intel graphics hotkey helper, not malware by itself.
+The hkcmd Module startup item is usually Intel’s legacy hotkey helper, stored as hkcmd.exe and sometimes shown as HotKeysCmds.
+It is not malware by itself.
 Treat it as normal only when it belongs to an installed Intel graphics driver, runs from a trusted Intel or Windows system location, and has a valid Intel or Microsoft-trusted signature.
 Treat it as suspicious when the same filename appears in Downloads, Temp, AppData, or another user-writable folder, especially if it returns after you disable the startup entry.

 What hkcmd.exe does